Judgment at Nuremberg

-An earlier version of the story was broadcast as an episode of the same name of the television series Playhouse 90 in 1959.
-Schell and Klemperer played the same roles in both productions.
+An earlier version of the story was broadcast as an episode of the same name on the television series Playhouse 90 in 1959.
+Popular interest in this effort caused an expanded focus on its dramatic elements.
+Maximillian Schell and Werner Klemperer portrayed the same characters in both productions.

 In 2013, Judgment at Nuremberg was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+The production's presentation of historical events has attracted interest over decades before and since then due to its place in the narrative portrayals of the Holocaust in film.